lizzard85/Dataness/Docs/DaneTemplates.md

 # .dane template files

 Dataness runs on templates defined in .dane files.
+At the moment there's no schema for it, but I'll add that in the future.
 Here's an example of such a file which maps to a User table in the database:

 ```xml